Decadent Hojicha Latte

 STEP 5: Lightly whip heavy cream, sugar, salt, and vanilla extract.

 Whip using a handheld milk frother for about 10 seconds.
 Once it has thickened, stop whisking — it’s done.

 The tricky part is not to overwhip.
 We don’t want whipped cream with the stiff peaks.

 The consistency to aim for is a thickened cream.
 When you try to pour the cream, it should be able to but just slowly.

 If you overwhipped, just add a little more heavy cream (one teaspoon at a time) and stir it in using a spoon.

-The cream froth is light since we whipped air into it, so it’ll suspend itself on top of the tea.
+The cream froth is light since we whipped air into it, so it’ll suspend itself on top of the tea for a bit.

 I don’t like to stir the cream froth into the tea but just drink it as is, tasting the cream first, then the tea.